 The Washington Accord is an international accreditation agreement for professional engineering academic degrees, between the bodies responsible for accreditation amongst the countries who have signed it (signatories).
 Established in 1989, India is one of the signatories among 44 countries.
 Graduates of accredited programs in any of the countries who have signed the agreement are recognized by the other signatory countries as having met the academic requirements for entry to the practice of engineering.
 The Washington Accord covers UG engineering degrees under Outcome based approach.
 It means that the engineering knowledge that one gain by completing engineering programme (degree) must not be theoretical but it must be practically useful.
 To have a measure of this Outcome based education the apex body for engineering education in India, AICTE, has floated 12 Programme Outcomes (POs) and it is expected that the course outcome (called as COs) for every programme must be designed to meet these outcomes.
 When a student gets his Engineering degree all the POs must have been achieved by him step by step.
 Every subject in every programme has its own CO s.

 Assessment of POs in Chemistry

-Every unit in the syllabus is mapped with its expected outcome.
-Every unit is also linked with the PO expected from that unit.
+The complete syllabus is mapped with its expected course outcome is also linked with the PO expected.
 This matrix is attached with this information.

 The assessment to see if the expected outcome is achieved or not by every student is done based on the marks that he gets in MSE I, MSE II, ESE & TA for theory and also for practical.
 A certain cut-off (other than decided by Examination committee for passing) is decided by the Department faculty depending on the difficulty level of the question papers.
 If the student has failed to cross that cut off, then teacher helps him to understand the concepts and assesses him through additional assignments, guest lectures and other efforts.
 The level of attainment is decided by the performance of the student.